ozzafar/Movies-Website/README.md

 9. python app.py

 Now you can press "ctrl+a" then "d" to detach the screen process (app.py would still run in background).

-For reattaching your screen type "screen -r"
+For reattaching your screen type "screen -r".